dmnks/rpm/tests/README.md

-This test-suite exercises RPM by installing it natively with `make install` (or emulating such a system using containers) and running a series of simple shell scripts, each representing a single use case that calls one of the RPM binaries (or a program using the API) and verifies the results.
+This test-suite exercises RPM by installing it natively with `make install` (or emulating such a system using containers) and running a series of simple shell scripts written in GNU Autotest, each representing a single use case that calls one of the RPM binaries (or a program using the API) and verifies the results.

 In order to prevent individual tests from interfering with each other or with the test logic itself, those that need to *write* to the root filesystem (such